Hyurl/webium/README.md

 This module is compatible to most of `connect` and `express` middleware, so you can use them instead.

-Since version 0.3.5, This module supports Node.js internal HTTP2 server.
+Since version 0.3.5, This module is compatible to Node.js internal HTTP2 server.

 ## Install